scalyr/scalyr-agent-2/docs/architecture.md

 #### LogFileIterator ([log_processing.py](https://github.com/scalyr/scalyr-agent-2/blob/master/scalyr_agent/log_processing.py))

-* It's responsible to watch a single file path and give an illusion that you are iterating over all the bytes in a log file even if that log file has been rotated.
+* It's responsible to watch a single file path and give an illusion that you are iterating over all long lines in a log file even if that log file has been rotated.
 * Think of it as a logical file path.
 * There are various "tricks" and heuristics needed to make that work reliably on multiple operating systems.
 Those includes: